 I was there 18 days and spent about 18,000baht. so 1,000 a day including hotel? but you can be much cheaper there, I know it!

 $20 per person would be cutting it close & would limit you to shared rooms/toilets, street food (and no beer!).
 If you want a bit of comfort (ensuite room w/fan), figure $30~ per person per day.
-This is inclusive of transportation, admission to sights,street & restaurant food, AND beer! :-) almost 8 years ago
+This is inclusive of transportation, admission to sights,street & restaurant food, AND beer! :-) about 8 years ago

 I was there for 4 weeks in Jan (peak time) and I only spent 3000AUD the whole time.
 This included travel within the country, transport, accomodation, touristy adventures,food, gifts and wot not...That was prob a little more than I needed, I could have easily survived less and had an experience quite the same..It always better to book everything whilst you are over there to save on travel centre comissions/fees..Plus you may change your mind.